sanzsharma/React-demo/README.md

 # React-demo
-This is react project repository
+This is react project repository.
+Author - Santosh Sharma